Iqra350/krock2_traversability/Guide.md

 > This is a one time instruction.
 If a change in the image is done later on, the image should be rebuilt.

+### Instructions

+## Create shared_folder outside the core folder

+Copy the content of folder `core/simulation/env/webots/krock/krock2_ros/controllers` to the shared folder which in turn should be outside the scope of the repository folder.

 ### Change paths

  1. Inside the file ../Master-Thesis/core/simulation/simulation.py add the path of your own shared folder.

- 2. In ../Master-Thesis/core/simulation/env/webots/KrockWebotsEnv.py replaced the path with your own directory.
+ 2. In ../Master-Thesis/core/simulation/env/webots/krock/KrockWebotsEnv.py replaced the path with your own directory.

  3. Inside the file Master-Thesis/core/docker-compose-pipeline.yml add the path of your own shared folder.

-### Instructions

-## Create shared_folder outside the core folder

-Copy the content of folder `core/simulation/env/webots/krock/krock2_ros/worlds/controllers` to the shared folder which in turn should be outside the scope of the repository folder.

 ## Run the simulation
 Open a three (t)erminals in `core/`.